usnistgov/OSCAL/docs/tutorials/profile/Profile-SelectSpecific Sample.md

             Last Modified: 03.24.2020

-This profile imports two of the security controls defined in the [Profile SelectAll Sample](./Profile-SelectAll%20Sample.md), version 1.0.
+This profile imports two of the security controls defined in the [Catalog Sample](../catalog/Catalog%20Sample.md), version 1.0.

 ### List of Controls